Do You Camp?

 “At camp, children learn to problem-solve, make social adjustments to new and different people, learn responsibility, and gain new skills to increase their self-esteem.”

 While away camping you are for the most part somewhere new.
-Whether this is another part of the country, another country or just within nature there is plenty of learning opportunities.
+Whether this is another part of the country, another country or just within nature there are plenty of learning opportunities.

 It can be anything from learning how to put the tent up, how to fish and tie knots to learning about another culture there is always something new to learn and this should be greatly encouraged.